 - For more information on the financing process go to the Buying section and explore the Mortgage Calculator, Qualifying information, 20 Terms To Know, and Which Mortgage is Best? pages.

 The Eastern Connecticut Association of REALTORS® created a Housing Opportunity Committee in 2003 to act as a “clearing house” for information regarding affordable housing financing programs and to disseminate the information to the members and the public.
 That is the purpose of this page.
 We are interested in posting information on all types of programs: grants, special lending products and local municipal incentives are examples.
-If you have specific information regarding a lending or housing program please contact John Bolduc.
+If you have specific information regarding a lending or housing program please contact Susy Hurlbert, CEO.